Inventory, lb : 0

 |Loo Loo Farms|

-Habek mint is a variety of mint that has long, narrow leaves.
-The leaves are mildly hairy, oblong in shape, and grey-green in color.
-The soft leaves measure from 7 to 20 millimeters in width, by 45 to 100 millimeters length.
-The Habek mint plant produces lilac, purple or white flowers that grow in dense clusters on the tips of the mauve- colored spiked stems.
-Habek mint is very aromatic, with a strong camphor scent.
-It has a sharp, strong peppermint taste.
+Habek mint has long, narrow, grey-green leaves that are soft, mildly hairy, and oblong in shape.
+The leaves measure up to 2 centimeters in width, by 4 to 10 centimeters in length.
+The Habek mint plant produces edible lilac, purple or white flowers that grow in dense clusters on the tips of the elongated stems.
+Habek mint is very aromatic with a strong camphor scent, and offers a sharp peppermint flavor.

 Habek mint is available year-round, with a peak season in the summer and fall months.

 Habek mint is botanically classified as Mentha longifolia, and belongs to the large mint family of Lamiaceae.
 It may also be called Wild mint, Silver mint, and Horse mint.
-Habek mint’s aromatic leaves make it a great deterrent for pests, and are thus often grown near cabbages and tomatoes.
-However, handling the plant may cause skin irritation, as it secretes menthol oils.
-The oils are TOXIC in large doses, and it is recommended that as a precaution, Habek mint should be cooked or dried before it is consumed.
+Thanks to its aromatic leaves, Habek mint is a great natural pesticide, and is often grown near cabbages and tomatoes.
+Use care when handling the plant as its secreted oils may cause skin irritation.

-The ancient Hebrews, Greeks and Romans used Habek mint as a flavoring and condiment, and the leaves are still used in salads, chutneys, and relishes in the Middle East.
-One common use for Habek mint is in the traditional salad, tabbouli – a dish of bulgar wheat, lemon juice, salt, pepper, parsley, and mint, along with vegetables such as cucumber.
-Habek mint leaves are commonly used either fresh or dried, to make tea, and the peppermint-tasting essential oil of the plant may be used to flavor sweets.
-Habek mint may be used in dishes that call for the use of spearmint.
-Habek mint is can be stored dried, in an airtight container.
-To store fresh Habek mint, gather the cut herbs in a bunch, and trim off the stems.
-Place the bundle in a jar or mug full of water, allowing the ends of the stems to be immersed in water.
-Cover loosely with a plastic bag, and keep the container in the refrigerator, where they can last for up to over a week, but be sure to change the water every two to three days.
+Habek mint can be used fresh or dried.
+In the Middle East, the fresh leaves are used in salads, chutneys, and relishes.
+Habek mint is a key ingredient in the traditional salad, tabbouli – a dish of bulgar wheat, lemon juice, salt, pepper, parsley, and mint, along with vegetables such as cucumber.
+Habek mint leaves are commonly used to make tea, and the peppermint-tasting oil of the plant may be used to flavor sweets.
+Habek mint may be substituted in dishes that call for the use of spearmint.
+Habek mint can be stored dried in an airtight container, or fresh in the refrigerator for up to one week.

-Habek mint is a widespread plant, and is found throughout Europe, the Mediterranean, Asia, and North and South Africa.
-The exact origins of Habek mint are unknown, although is believed that it was originally cultivated in the Middle East.
-The Habek mint plant is easily grown, and is found in various territories, from woodlands to deserts and also by aquatic habitats such as near riversides.
-Like other mints, Habek mint prefers warm, sunny days with temperatures of up to 25 degrees Celcius, and cool nights of around 15 degrees Celcius.
+Habek mint is found throughout Europe, the Mediterranean, Asia, and North and South Africa.
+The exact origins of Habek mint are unknown, although it is believed that it was originally cultivated in the Middle East.
+The Habek mint plant grows in various climates, from woodlands to deserts to aquatic habitats.
+Like other mints, Habek mint prefers warm, sunny days but cooler nights.